ylxdzsw/MyAgent/readme.md

 feature list:

-- no-emoji.css: remove the annoying stupid emojis all over the github
+- github.css: remove the annoying stupid emojis all over the github and overide the ugly font
-- pcl-printer.js: set default config for the printer
 - coursera.css: disable the stupid click-to-jump transcript
-- audio-amplification: double the audio volume for coursera
+- audio-amplification.js: double the audio volume in a page